 Do you have food allergies but don’t know it?

-You may be suffering from allergies and not even know it.
+You may be suffering from food allergies and not even know it.

 Food sensitivities are common, in fact, 20% of the world’s population is averse to a certain type of food.
 An elimination diet is a great way of understanding the effects that certain foods have on your body.